 The Community Relief Fund

 The Community Foundation stands ready to help in the event of any disaster effecting our region.
-One of our primary means of intervention is The Community Relief Fund, which was established in October 2019 in case of a possible future threat to our community.

 In March 2020, when the significant impact of the coronavirus pandemic on our region became clear, foundation staff and board mobilized to activate the Community Relief Fund, secure funding assess community needs and distribute rapid response grants to area nonprofits.